logo

 About

-Yakima Valley College features a student-focused approach with a 15 : 1 student-faculty ratio, values, and competitive Other athletic programs that enhance the college experience.
+Yakima Valley College features a student-focused approach with a 15 : 1 student-faculty ratio, None values, and competitive Other athletic programs that enhance the college experience.

 Student-to-Faculty Ratio